What does a Automotive Engineer do?

 How to become a Automotive Engineer?

-Becoming an automotive engineer involves a series of steps that require dedication and the right education.
-This career path offers exciting opportunities to work on innovative vehicle designs and technologies.
-Follow these steps to start your journey in automotive engineering.
+Becoming an automotive engineer involves a mix of education, experience, and skills.
+This career path provides the opportunity to work on creating and improving vehicles.
+Follow these steps to start your journey towards a career in automotive engineering.

 How long does it take to become a Automotive Engineer?